bxdoan/bxdoan/README.md

 <div align="center">

-> If you just submit yourself to fate, then that’s the end of it.
+> Knowing you’re different is only the beginning.
+If you accept these differences you’ll be able to get past them and grow even closer.

-> — Keiichi Maebara —
+> — Miss Kobayashi —

 </div>